ska-telescope/ska-low-mccs-pasd/docs/src/user/pasd_bus.rst

 Resetting breakers
 ------------------
-The ``ResetSmartboxPortBreaker`` command accepts a JSON object with the following keys:
+The :py:func:`~ska_low_mccs_pasd.pasd_bus.pasd_bus_device.MccsPasdBus.ResetSmartboxPortBreaker` command accepts a JSON object with the following keys:

 - *smartbox_number* - The device ID of the SMART Box being addressed
 - *port_number* - Number of the port whose breaker is to be reset